 - List of factors

-- Why should I refinance?
+- Why should I refinance

-- How deep in debt are you?
+- How deep in debt are you

-- How much can I save?
+- How much can I save

-As discussed earlier refinancing your student loans is the best way to help manage your debt.
+How to refinance your law school loans?As discussed earlier refinancing your student loans is the best way to help manage your debt.
+Refinancing involves having a new loan with new interest rates and repayment options which helps you pay off your existing loans.
 Let us dig deeper into how you can go about refinancing your loans

-If you’ve taken the decision to refinance your student loans, the first hurdle to overcome is to check for your eligibility.
+Eligibility for refinancingIf you’ve decided to refinance your student loans, the first hurdle to overcome is to check for your eligibility.
 If you are earning a high income along with a good credit score by making on-time payments in the past.
 You will have a high chance of approval.

 Check the eligible degrees for that particular lender.
 Some lenders might only refinance undergraduate degrees while others might refinance undergraduate and graduate degrees.
-You would not have to worry about loans as you can refinance both private and federal loans.
+You would not have to worry about loans as you can refinance both private and federal loans

-Borrowers looking to refinance with a high income are more likely to get approved.
-As they show potential to repay the refinanced loan.
+- Borrowers looking to refinance with a high income are more likely to get approved.
+As they show potential to repay the refinanced loan

 |Lender||Known for||Fixed APR||Variable APR||Minimum credit score|